 - Have appropriate staffing to care for residents safely

 Contact Our Kentucky Nursing Home Neglect Attorneys

-If these precautions were not taken and your loved one was diagnosed with Covid-19 or another infection, we encourage you to contact our Kentucky nursing home negligence attorneys.
+If these precautions were not taken and your loved one was diagnosed with Covid-19 or another infection, we encourage you to contact our Louisville nursing home abuse attorneys.
 We want to help your loved ones or their survivors seek justice.
 Call us or complete our contact form, and we will contact you to discuss your legal options and potential recovery.